 Customer Screening

 Regular banks screen clients based on their financial capability.
 That is not the case with ecological banking.
-Eco-friendly baking institutions should additionally screen their clients based on their ethical activities and practices.
+Eco-friendly baking institutions should screen clients based on their ethical activities and practices.

 Involvement in Community Programs